Nathaniel-Slyte/IRM_Courses/Data Structure and Algorithms/README.md

 ### Introduction

-- Throwback to the fist lesson, notions of memory mapping
+- Throwback to the first lesson, notions of memory mapping
 - What are data structures.
 A few examples

 ### I) Data Structures